Ideal Tragic Plot for a Tragedy According to Aristotle

 The Tragic Plot and Its Constituent Parts

 Aristotle’s Poetics talks about many topics like fine arts, poetry, tragedy, comedy, epic poetry, etc., but tragedy is the most discussed topic among all.
 Aristotle really goes into detail about tragedy and discusses constituents of tragedy in a detail.
 However, when it comes to talking about tragedy, there is a small problem.
 Some parts of tragedy are explained very well, while others are not clear.
 Out of all the parts of tragedy that Aristotle discusses, he pays the most attention to the plot.
 According to him, the plot is the most important thing in creating a perfect tragedy.
-Aristotle even compares tragedy to a living thing and says that the plot is like the soul of the tragedy.
+Aristotle even compares tragedy to a living thing, and says that the plot is like the soul of the tragedy.

-Definition of a Plot
+Definition of Plot

 Aristotle asserts that tragedy is a reflection of human actions, specifically those that are applicable to real-life situations.
 The term “action” encompasses various facets of human existence.
 According to Aristotle, actions do not solely consist of deeds, incidents, and situations; they also include the underlying mental processes that drive character behavior.
 In a tragedy, the character and plot are intertwined.
 What a character does or thinks is considered an action.
 An action denotes the progression of a character from position A to position B, either remaining in similar circumstances or transitioning to an entirely new set of circumstances.
 Consequently, action encompasses not only physical advancement but also the alteration of one’s state of mind.